JuliaDataScience/JuliaDataScience-PT/contents/julia_basics_pt.md

 scob(s)
 ```

-With `readlines`, we can look at the first 4 lines of our downloaded file:
+Com `readlines`, we can look at the first 4 lines of our downloaded file:

 ```jl
 s = """